albertogasparin/Optiscroll/README.md

 ## Known limitations

 - `forceScrollbars` is ignored on Firefox under OSX with trackpad.
 Currently, there is no way to hide the "Lion style" scrollbars under Firefox.
-So, OptiScroll always disable them to avoid double scrollbars.
+So, Optiscroll always disable them to avoid double scrollbars.

 - on iOS, custom events (and scrollbars if enabled with `forceScrollbars:true`) are fired/updated when the momentum scrolling ends.

-# How to use OptiScroll
+# How to use Optiscroll

 ## Basic usage

-Include OptiScroll library and stylesheet
+Include Optiscroll library and stylesheet

 ```html
 <link rel="stylesheet" href="optiscroll.css">